(Malaysian, Singaporean coconut curried noodle soup)

 - Make Your Own Tofu Puffs: Deep-fried tofu puffs are a favorite in Southeast Asia for stirring into stews.
 To make your own, place a 1-pound block of tofu between two clean kitchen towels.
 Place a baking pan on top of the tofu and weigh it down with some heavy cans.
 Let the tofu set like this for at least 30 minutes to press out any excess liquid.
 Pat the tofu dry and cut it into 1-inch squares.
 Heat oil to 375°F in a wok, large pot or deep fryer.
 Deep fry the squares in batches until they are golden brown and puffed.
 Drain and stir into laksa or other Asian stew.

 - Noodle Variations: Thick or thin rice noodles are used most often in laksa dishes.
-Try using Chinese-style thin yellow egg noodles instead.
+Substitute dried rice noodles if fresh ones aren't available.
+Follow package directions to soak and soften them.
+Or try using Chinese-style thin yellow egg noodles instead.

 - Garnish Variations: Try topping your soup with chopped scallions, crunchy fried shallots or mint.